Mike-Crowley/Public-Scripts/README.md

 #

-<span style="font-size:larger;">Be sure to read the comments in the scripts themselves for more detail!</span>
+<span style="font-size:large;">Be sure to read the comments in the scripts themselves for more detail!</span>

-<span style="font-size:larger;">Visit https://mikecrowley.us/tag/powershell for additional functions and scripts.</span>
+<span style="font-size:large;">Visit https://mikecrowley.us/tag/powershell for additional functions and scripts.</span>